 1) Download the correct version for your processor type.
 Latest Beta download link is here.
 (This link may change after final versions release)

-2) Create new virtual machine in VMware Player 3, OS type is FreeBSD.
+2) Create a new virtual machine in VMware Player 3, OS type is FreeBSD.

-3) Mount the download ISO file to CD ROM of virtual machine.
+3) Mount the download ISO file to CD ROM of the virtual machine.

 5) Start the virtual machine now.